-Discrimination Based on Pregnancy and Related Conditions / October 2022 eave policy
+Discrimination Based on Pregnancy and Related Conditions / October 2022

+Leave policy

-If a school does not have a leave policy for students, or the student does not otherwise gualify for leave under the policy, a school must provide leave to a student for pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom, for as long as the student's physician deems medically necessary.
-After that leave, the student must be reinstated to the status the student held when the leave began.
-34 C.F.R. § 106.40(b)(5).
+If a school does not have a leave policy for students, or the student does not otherwise qualify for leave under the policy, a school must provide leave to a student for pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom, for as long as the student's physician deems medically necessary.
+After that leave, the student must be reinstated to the status the student held when the leave began, 34 C.F.R. § 106.40(b)[5].

 For employees, if a school does not have a leave policy, or if an employee has insufficient leave or accrued employment time to qualify for leave under the school's policy, the school must treat pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom as a justification for a leave of absence without pay for a reasonable period of time.
-After that time, the employee must be reinstated to the employee's preleave status or to a comparable position without reduction of compensation or loss of promotional opportunities or any other employment rights or privileges.
-34 C.F.R. § 106:57(d).
-In addition, schools must treat pregnancy and the same related conditions and any temporary disability resulting therefrom as any other temporary disability for commencement, duration, and extensions of leave, payment of disability income, accrual of seniority and any other benefits 34 C.F.R. § 106:57(c).
+After that time, the employee must be reinstated to the employee's pre-leave status or to a comparable position without reduction of compensation or loss of promotional opportunities or any other employment rights or privileges.
+34 C.F.R. § 106.57(d).
+In addition, schools must treat pregnancy and the same related conditions and any temporary disability resulting therefrom as any other temporary disability for commencement, duration, and extensions of leave, payment of disability income, accrual of seniority and any other benefit or service, and reinstatement, along with other employment-based benefits, 34 C.F.R. § 106.57(c).